streetcomplete/StreetComplete/README.md

   * Outdoor seating type
   * Service building type
   * Service building operator
+  * Street cabinet type
   * Artwork type
   * Railway platform number
+  * Trail visibility of hiking trails
   * Genus / species of trees
     * Allows providing a file containing translated tree names instead of the default English ones
   * Color of building roofs
+  * Whether a barrier is locked
+  * Height of barriers
   * Whether pharmacy is dispensing prescription drugs
   * Destination of some road types after intersections
+  * Which beers are sold in restaurants
+  * Elevation, ref, sports and name of guideposts
+  * Width of footways
+  * Size and type of maps
+  * Via ferrata scale
+  * Difficulty and ref for pistes, and whether they are lit
   * Quests based on external sources
     * Osmose quest showing Osmose issues as quests, with filter options
     * Custom quest from CSV file, allows creating nodes (see in-app description)